Gore Range is a rugged and difficult range - even more so on its Eastern side.

 Once on the ridge it is a fun and short Class 3 climb on solid granite to the summit.

 Easiest way back to your car is the tedious descent down the gully right below you, back to the valley bottom of Piney River.
-From here the Piney River Trail gets you back to your car (trail is on the Eastern side of the creek - faint and easy to miss - some maps show the trail running partially on the Western side of the creek - this is incorrect)
+From here the Piney River Trail gets you back to your car (trail is on the Eastside of the creek - faint and easy to miss - some maps show the trail running partially on the Western side of the creek - this is incorrect, don't cross the creek)

 Climb is only feasible from late spring to fall - during the rest of the year you would walk for hours through avalanche area.